-Redevelopment Property Tax Trust Fund (RPTTF)-The RPTTF represents reallocated property tax increment previously allocated to the former Hayward Redevelopment Agency.
+Redevelopment Property Tax Trust Fund (RPTTF) - The RPTTF represents reallocated property tax increment previously allocated to the former Hayward Redevelopment Agency.
 With the dissolution of the agency, tax increment funds are now redistributed to all taxing entities in the County, including the City of Hayward.
 As the RDA dissolution process continues, the RPTTF distributions are beginning to stabilize as many of the one-time dissolution adjustments have concluded (e.g. audits, property disposition, asset transfers, etc.).

 Anticipated annual, recurring RPTTF funds (annual pass-through and redistribution funds) are \$2.4 million for FY 2017 and future years.
 Until the dissolution process ends entirely, these are somewhat unpredictable revenues.
 The majority of these funds are allocated to funding the Economic Development budget, consistent with the Economic Development Strategic Plan adopted by City Council.
-Of this amount, approximately \$800,000 annually is to repay a loan provided by the General Fund to the former Redevelopment Agency in 1975.
+Of this amount, approximately \$800,000 annually encompasses loan repayments to the General Fund from the RDA Successor Agency for a loan provided by the General Fund to the former Redevelopment Agency in 1975.
 Payment on this loan has been subject to the RDA dissolution process and has been significantly delayed.
 These funds are intended to replenish the General Fund Reserve.
 After receipt of the first installment payment, the current outstanding balance is \$9.38 million.